quiet/org.quietmodem.Quiet/README.md

 On one side we might run
 ```
-// set receiver to block for at most 1 second
+// set receiver to block until a frame is received
 // by default receivers are nonblocking
-receiver.setBlocking(1, 0);
+receiver.setBlocking(0, 0);

 byte[] buf = new byte[1024];
 long recvLen = 0;